antoinezanardi/werewolves-assistant-api/config/apidoc/footer.md

 # Codes & Values

 ## <a id="game-statuses"></a>🎲 Game Statuses

+Games have a `status` property which changes through game's lifecycle.

 | Status            |                                    Description                             |
 |:-----------------:|----------------------------------------------------------------------------|
 | playing           | The game is currently playing.                                             |